belablotski/APL/APL_LANGUAGE_REFERENCE.md

 runtime: APL_RUNTIME.md
 linter: APL_LINTER.md

+# Optional: List of directories where the runtime should look for custom tool definitions.
+tool_paths:
+  - ./apl_tools/
 ```

 When executing a program, the APL runtime will automatically discover and use the specifications from this file, simplifying user instructions by removing the need to specify the runtime file in every command.